Breakdown cover in Germany

 Emergency Services

-Here's a really important bit of knowledge.
+Here's a really important bit of information.
 You can dial 112 from anywhere in Europe and an operator will connect you to an emergency service in the country you're visiting.
 Operators can answer your call in their native language, English, and French.

 You should also store contact details of your accommodation and onward destinations.
 Then if your plans change because of a breakdown, or you know you’ll be delayed for a long time, you can call ahead and let people know.